CSCfi/fairdata-sso/README.md

     systemctl stop fairdata-sso
     systemctl restart fairdata-sso

+## Managing Python Dependencies

+This repository uses Poetry for managing Python dependencies securely.
+Poetry generates very strict requirements.txt files, while enabling easy update of minor security and bug patches from pip with `pyproject.toml` defined version constraints.
+Generated requirements.txt is guaranteed to lock all dependencies and sub-dependencies.
+Poetry file `poetry.lock` stores hashes of all dependencies, if the integrity of the dependency-tree ever needs to be verified.

+For full documentation of Poetry, visit the [official documentation](https://python-poetry.org/docs/)

+### Install Poetry

+First, install [pipx](https://github.com/pypa/pipx).
+Pipx is a system-wide Python application installer, that creates virtualenv for every package installed and automatically includes them to path.
+It can also uninstall any package installed using pipx.
+With pipx installed, install Poetry with `pipx install poetry`.
+After installation, you will have poetry available system-wide.

+### Installing Dependencies

+With virtualenv activated, you can install dependencies either with `pip install -r requirements.txt` or `poetry install`, if you have poetry in the system path.

+### Adding Dependencies

+Use `poetry add <dependency>` to install new dependency.
+This will also include the dependency into `pyproject.toml` and `poetry.lock` files.

+Use `poetry add -D <dependency>` to install development dependency.

+### Removing Dependencies

+Use `poetry remove (-D) <dependency>` to remove the dependency from virtualenv and from poetry files.

+### Updating Dependencies

+Use `poetry update` to update all dependencies, respecting the version constraints set in `pyproject.toml` file.

+### Updating the requirements.txt

+Whenever the `pyproject.toml` or `poetry.lock` files have any changes, remember to update requirements.txt trough Poetry with

+`poetry export --without-hashes -o requirements.txt`

+Use the `--dev` option if you want to include developer dependencies in the output file.

+### Updating the pyproject.toml manually

+If you need to change any definitions in pyproject.toml, run `poetry update` after any changes.
+This will install any changed package version and update `poetry.lock` file.

 # Development with Docker (Linux / Mac)

 Repository includes assets for setting up local development environment with